 We might come off as sexists for saying that women are more vulnerable as lone travelers than men are.
 We assure you that we have no intentions whatsoever of implying that men are superior to women; we just want you to be safe.

-Risk for People Travelling With Children: LOW
+Risks for People Traveling With Children in Mozambique: LOW

 The highest risks when it comes to this are mainly medical and related to road conditions.
 The healthcare system in South Africa is deplorable, for lack of a better word.
 Pretty much all the countries in it struggle with a scarce number of hospitals, trained physicians, etc., therefore you should take all the necessary precautions in order to be sure that you won’t be in need of a hospital in the middle of nowhere.